What is psikat?

 Skip Markers

-A skip marker (SKP) defines a region of the pattern that is skipped during playback.
-A single skip marker skips from that row to the end of the pattern.
-Two skip markers define an explicit range: all rows between them (inclusive) are skipped.
-This allows patterns of different effective lengths while keeping a uniform grid size.
-Skipped rows are dimmed in the editor.
+A skip marker (SKP) defines a region that is skipped during playback.
+A single skip marker skips from that row to the end.
+Two skip markers define a range: all rows between them are skipped.

 Polyphonic Input